CBA-Consult/ICT-Governance-Framework-Application/README.md

    - Update the governance framework documentation based on findings.

 Remember, automation streamlines governance and ensures consistency.
 If you need further assistance, feel free to ask! 😊

+Infrastructure as Code Center (API Center) version control for your comparison current infrastructure and the Infrastructure as a Code in your Governance Framework